-The Board oversees and appraises the strategies, policies and performance of the Company, including the achievement of business plans and compliance with statutory and other obligations.
-This includes overseeing the control and accountability arrangements, capital structure and financial integrity, as well as adequacy and effectiveness of risk management, compliance, internal control policies and procedures.
+The Board oversees and appraises the strategies, policies and performance of the Company, including the achievement of business plans and compliance with statutory and other regulatory obligations.
+This includes overseeing internal control and accountability arrangements, capital structure and financial integrity, as well as adequacy and effectiveness of risk management, compliance, internal control policies and procedures.

 The Board is accountable to stakeholders for the affairs of the Company.
 It meets these obligations by ensuring high standards of governance and setting the strategic direction for the Company.
 The Board maintains appropriate levels of review, challenge and guidance to management.
 It is also the ultimate decision making body for all matters considered material to the Company and provides leadership through the Chief Executive Officer, who has been delegated to act on behalf of the Board in the executive management of the Company.

 The Board has its own charter and internal guidelines on matters reserved for its decision.
 Matters requiring Board approval include, but are not limited to, (a) contracts or transactions which are material strategically, or by reason of size, (b) major capital projects, investments, acquisitions and disposals, (c) the annual operating and capital expenditure and any material changes to them, and (d) annual financial statements.

 In performing the functions of the Nominating Committee, the Board reviews nominations for appointment and re-appointment of Directors and relevant senior management roles in accordance with MAS’ regulations and guidelines.

 The Directors are appropriately inducted and trained to enable them to discharge their roles effectively.
 They are also continually updated on the Company’s business, major industry, market and regulatory developments, accounting standards, as well as any other relevant information, and they participate in professional development to develop and refresh their knowledge and skills.

 On remuneration disclosures, the Board considers them to be disadvantageous to the Company’s interests, given the sensitivity, competitive pressures locally and regionally, and unique disparities in compensation practices in the financial industry.

 The Board consists of seven (7) members, three (3) of whom are independent non-executive Directors.
-The Directors collectively possess a diversity of skills and core competencies such as actuarial, business, finance, insurance, investment, and human resources, as well as knowledge of the Company and financial industry.They have wide experiences in leadership and management positions, track records in the private and public sectors, and involved in strategies and operations in Singapore and regionally.
+The Directors collectively possess a diversity of skills and core competencies such as actuarial, business, finance, insurance, investment and management, as well as knowledge of the Company and financial industry.
+Their wide experience in leadership and management positions have them in good stead to lead the Company.

 The Chairman plays the critical role of leading the Board in its responsibilities.
 With the support of the Chief Executive Officer and the Exco, he seeks to ensure that all Directors are properly briefed on issues arising at Board meetings and that they receive adequate and reliable information in a timely manner.